-The ALM Committee consists of 6 members which include the Actuarial Function Holder, the Risk Management Function Holder, the Company's Investment Manager, and Senior Management.
+The ALM Committee consists of 5 members which include the General Manager, the Company's Chief Risk Officer and Chief Actuary, the Risk Management Function Holder, the Company's Investment Manager, and the Chief Financial Officer.
 It is chaired by the Company's General Manager.